Neccrocyce/MaiLogger/README.txt

 # MaiLogger

 MaiLogger is a tool for logging events representing the state of a program.
 MaiLogger supports following features
-• Logging 4 groups of events (info, warning, error, critical)
+• Logging 5 groups of events (info, warning, error, critical) and user-defined groups
 • writing logged events to a ﬁle
 • Setting the folder of that ﬁle
 • Loading log ﬁles